xandramiyo/Money-Gone/README.md

 # Money Gone

-Money Gone is an app to keep track of where your money has gone!
+Money Gone is an app to keep track of your spending!
 Log all your purchases in a daily view and set each purchase to a category.
 Check the spending page to see all purhcases made within a specific category, keep track of your income streams, and track your savings.

 ## Technologies Used